$Z$-critical connections and Bridgeland stability conditions

 In general, without the subsolution condition, the form is still closed and $\G$-invariant.
 We note that the subsolution condition is open in $\scA(h)$.

 \begin{proof} The $\G$-invariance of the symplectic form is obvious due to the presence of the trace.
 To verify the closedness, we employ the convention of skew-Hermitian endomorphisms $\hat a\in \Omega^1(\End E)$, where we suppress the circumflexes in the following.
-Take constant vector fields $a,b,c\in \Gamma(T\scA(h))$ on $\scA(h)$ which do not depend on the connection $A$ (essentially, we will verify closedness on the larger affine space in which $\scA(h)$ lies).
+Take constant vector fields $a,b,c\in \Gamma(T\scA(h))$ on $\scA(h)$ which do not depend on the connection $A$.
 It is enough to show that

 Since the vector fields are constant with respect to $A\in \scA(h)$, the Lie brackets all vanish; that is, Thus we must verify

 An arbitrary term of $d(\Omega(b,c))(a)$ is of the form